ItsyPetkov/PortfolioProject4/README.md

 ## Analytical Focus & Key Business Question

 This section contains questions important to people from different teams in the British Airways company, including 1) Corporate Strategy Teams; 2) Fleet Planning, Engineering, and Operations Leadership; 3) Network Planning, and Commercial Teams; 4) Customer Experience; and 5) Marketing & Business Intelligence teams.
-According to them, these questions are worth exploring to identify key satisfaction drivers, uncovering structural service gaps, and highlighting fleet-level and regional performance variation.
+According to them, these questions are worth exploring to identify key satisfaction drivers, discovering structural service gaps, and highlighting fleet-level and regional performance variation.

 List of business-related enquiries and their relevance: